Aftermath of the Iranian Revolution: Suppression of opposition

-In early March, Khomeini announced, "do not use this term, 'democratic.'
+In early March 1979, Khomeini announced, "do not use this term, 'democratic.'
 That is the Western style," giving pro-democracy liberals (and later leftists) a taste of disappointments to come.

-In succession the National Democratic Front was banned in August 1979, the provisional government was disempowered in November, the Muslim People's Republic Party banned in January 1980, the People's Mujahedin of Iran supporters came under attack in February 1980, a purge of universities was begun in March 1980, and leftist Islamist Abolhassan Banisadr was impeached in June 1981.
+In succession the National Democratic Front was banned in August 1979, the provisional government was disempowered in November, the Muslim People's Republic Party banned in January 1980, the People's Mujahedin of Iran supporters came under attack in February 1980, a purge of universities started in March 1980 (dubbed Cultural Revolution in Iran), and leftist Islamist Abolhassan Banisadr was impeached in June 1981.
+Also during this period the 1981–1982 Iran Massacres took place.

 Explanations for why the opposition was crushed include its lack of unity.
 According to Asghar Schirazi, the moderates lacked ambition and were not well organised, while the radicals were "unrealistic" about the conservatism of the Iranian masses and unprepared to work with moderates to fight against theocracy.
 Moderate Islamists were "credulous and submissive" towards Khomeini.

+Gilles Kepel describes Khomeini's strategy of eliminating erstwhile supporters (first Bazargan and the liberals, finally Bani-Sadr and the Islamist left) as first exposing them to power, then sapping it away through the komitehs, revolutionary guards (IRGC), "and other organs controlled by his networks".

 Mahmoud Taleghani

 In April 1979, Ayatollah Mahmoud Taleghani, a supporter of the left, warned against a 'return to despotism'.
 Revolutionary Guards responded by arresting two of his sons but thousands of his supporters marched in the streets chanting 'Taleghani, you are the soul of the revolution!
 Down with the reactionaries!'
 Khomeini summoned Taleghani to Qom where he was given a severe criticism after which the press was called and told by Khomeini: 'Mr. Taleghani is with us and he is sorry for what happened.'
 Khomeini pointedly did not refer to him as Ayatollah Taleghani.
+Taleghani died approximately five months later on 9 September 1979.
+Two of his sons of claimed that he had been murdered, and others called his death "mysterious".
+In any case it was "a blow to moderation and progressive thought" in the revolution.